Bradford Parkinson: Awards and honors

 His military awards, in addition to those mentioned for his combat experience, include the Legion of Merit and the Defense Superior Performance Medal.
 He was selected as a “Distinguished Graduate” of the US Naval Academy in 2011, and an “Engineering Hero” of Stanford in 2012.

 Personal life

 Bradford Parkinson was born in Madison, Wisconsin on February 16, 1935, but grew up in Minneapolis, Minnesota.
 He is the only son of Herbert Parkinson, an architect who was also an alumnus of MIT.

-He is married to Virginia Parkinson, with whom he has one son, Jared.
-In a previous marriage to Jillian Horner, he has 5 additional children, Leslie, Bradford II, Eric, Ian, and Bruce.
-He has six grandchildren and one great grandchild.
-He resides in San Luis Obispo, California.